rodneyshupe/Cookbook/Recipes/SoupsAndStews/JarLunchSoup.rst

 This pot of noodles with roast chicken, peas, and onions can be made ahead and taken to work.
-Just add boiling water, seal it up for three minutes, add the contents of the fresh herb packet, and you’ve got a hot lunch ready.
+Just add boiling water, seal it up for three minutes, add the contents of the fresh herb packet, and you've got a hot lunch ready.